History in different ways...

 We got a good confirmation of our development strategy 2014.
 Our customer u-blox AG (since 2003) in Switzerland wished that the test module should be translated into Japanese, Korean and Chinese, because their business was increasing in East-Asia.
 The company develops and sells globally GPS and wireless chips. u-blox uses HumanGuide mostly as support for recruitment and team building.
-This year also the test module has been translated into Norwegian, because of the network Långtidsfrisk (long-time healthy) that is very much appreciated in Norway.
 Today we can offer the test in 15 languages.

 We are also investigating possibilities to get partners in more countries than Brazil, Switerland and Norway.
 There is ongoing discussions with potential partners in Portugal, which is natural, because in Brazil they are also talking Portuguese;-)

 Rolf Kenmo (my consultant profile á la HumanGuide)